mvolkmann/blog/src/oci-smalltalk-article.md

 We will look at three of these:
 Workspace, Browser, Message Names, and Transcript.

+A Workspace is a window for experimenting with Smalltalk code.
+It is similar to a read-eval-print-loop (REPL) in other programming languages.
 Open a Workspace and enter the expressions shown in the following screenshot.

 <img alt="Cuis Smalltalk Workspace session"